ix-ax/AXOpen/src/components.elements/docs/AXODO.md

 # AxoDo

-AxoDo is used for setting values of digital inputs.
+AxoDo is used for setting values of digital outputs.

 # How to